|

 Copyright: 11/1951

 From Spy Fighters #5 - 6 pages - Hundreds of refugees from Tito's Yugoslavia are being reported as fleeing into Albania but is that Red propaganda now that he no longer toes Moscow's line or is something else up.
 Clark Mason and Vicki Chase are sent to learn the truth.
+Click here to read the story.

-13 The Terror of Teheran The Terror of Teheran
+The Terror of Teheran

 Published by Atlas Comics